After retracing your steps and checking every nook and cranny, the panic sets in—

 Your passport is lost, and you’re scheduled to fly tomorrow.

-If you’re flying domestically, there’s nothing to worry about, as your driver’s license provides sufficient proof of identification to board any flight within the US and its overseas territories.
+If you’re flying domestically, there’s nothing to worry about, as your driver’s license provides sufficient proof of identification to board any flight within the US and its overseas territories (as long as it’s REAL ID compliant).

 Things get a little trickier.